cesar-douady/open-lmake/doc/src/rules.md

 So, it is possible for a first definition to define an environment variable that is used in a subsequent one.

 As for other attributes that may be dynamic, `cmd` is interpreted as an f-string.

-The job is deemed to be successful if the return code of the overall process is `0`.

 ### `cache`